ldecicco-USGS/owi-blog/content/fileOptions.md

 readr_compressed_df <- read_csv(file_name)
 ```

-The “Read and Filter” data files will be the same process as “readr No
+The "Read and Filter" data files will be the same process as "readr No Compression".
-Compression”.

 <table class="table table-striped table-bordered" style="margin-left: auto; margin-right: auto;">
 <thead>